- Vitamin H

 To treat hair loss

-According to one study, women with hair loss tend to have lower biotin levels in their blood.
-However, it is unclear if biotin is effective in preventing or treating hair loss in otherwise healthy people or in cancer patients due to chemotherapy.
+Evidence is limited.
+According to one study, some women with hair loss may have lower biotin levels in their blood, but this does not mean it is the cause of it.
+In addition, there may be more than one cause.
+It is unclear if biotin is effective in preventing or treating hair loss in otherwise healthy people or in cancer patients due to chemotherapy.

 To treat infantile seborrheic dermatitis (a skin disorder)